Need Help? Give us a call.

 An alternative to the convertible note is the SAFE note, which stands for “simple agreement for future equity.”
 Unlike the convertible note, this isn’t debt, but it does convert into equity.
 It’s generally shorter.

-Many invest on their own, but there are others who work in groups.
+Many people invest on their own, but there are others who prefer to work in groups.

 Why?
 First, no matter how much money or time you have, investing is expensive and risky, so it’s less expensive and less risky to do it alongside others; and, subsequently, it’s less time-consuming if one person in a group does the exhausting due diligence for everyone.